HENNGE/aapns/docs/usage.rst

 argument, and a :py:class:`aapns.config.Server` object as second argument.
 You should be able to simply use :py:obj:`aapns.config.Production` or :py:obj:`aapns.config.Development` for the server argument depending on whether you want to use the production or testing endpoints.
-You may pass a bound structlog logger as a third, keyword only argument named ``logger`` to enable logging.

 Sending Notifications